On behalf of The Law Office of Gustavo E. Frances, P.A.

 First, The Law

-In Florida, every child is required to be vaccinated before enrolling in public or private school.
+In Florida, every child is required to be vaccinated before enrolling in public or private schools.
 However, there are exemptions parents can claim to keep their children from being vaccinated.
 One of those exemptions is for religious reasons.

 Much of the decision-making regarding minor children revolves around custody.
 There are two types of custody when it comes to divorce: